yzRobo/RoboBetBot/README.md

 2. Create new application
 3. Go to Bot section
 4. Copy token for configuration
-5. Here you can customize the bot how you see fit (Name, bot image, etc.).
-This is how it will display in discord
+5. Customize the bot (name, avatar, etc.) - this is how it will display in Discord

 ### Required Permissions
 - Send Messages